Party per pale: 1 Or, a Georgian dancer proper; 2 Gules, a church Or, ports and windows Azure.

 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ear of wheat, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tibia, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wing and Wrist.

-Between, Proper, Pointed, Armed, Azure, Boa, Overall, Wreath, Head, Charged, Upon (wreath), Crest, Ogee, Crown, Quarterly, Outlined in sable, Dexter, Doubled, Two, In chief, In base, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Semi-circular, Or, Leather, Argent, Rampant, Sable, Vert, Grasping, Crest and mantling, Freehand, Three, One, Helm, Eagle and Tree.
+Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Bordure, Overall, Wreath, Head, Charged, Upon (wreath), Crest, Ogee, Crown, Created, Quarterly, Four, Outlined in sable, Dexter, Two, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Semi-circular, Or, Leather, Argent, Rampant, Sable, Vert, Grasping, Freehand, Three, One, Helm and Eagle.

 Dr. Antonio Salmerón y Cabañas,